Access to Specialised Victim Support Services for Women with Disabilities who have experienced Violence

 Although violence is most prevalent for young adult women, participants report experiencing violence at all stages of the life course and sometimes in many different settings.

 Support to Counter Violence

-The project is highlighting the dynamics of this pressing social problem and setting out the steps that need to be taken to prevent and address this abuse.
-Examples of good practice and innovation in each of the countries are also being documented.
+The project highlighted the dynamics of this pressing social problem and setting out the steps that need to be taken to prevent and address this abuse.
+Examples of good practice and innovation in each of the countries were also documented.

 International Project Findings and Publications

 The main project website is maintained by the international project co-ordinator, the Ludwig Bolzmann Institute, Austria